NotNite/eightyeightthirtyone/README.md

 Note that this only somewhat works:

 - You will still appear on the graph if anyone else links to you.
-- Previous entries in the database are not deleted - please email me your domain and affected URLs if known (email available [on my website](https://notnite.com)).
+- Previous entries in the database are not deleted - please email me your domain and affected URLs if known (see [Credits & contact](#credits--contact)).

 ## Credits & contact